eclark887/IPWhitelist/README.md

 * Adding an integration for a CI/CD platform (Semaphore, Jenkins, CircleCI to run the unit tests on PRs)
 * Postman team collection & postman tests.
 Automation tests for staging to be ran before any releases to prod
 * Documentation on Confluence or whatever internal documentation platform the company uses
+* Finish the addition of the gRPC integration.
+The function RegisterWhitelistServiceHandler in the IPWhitelist package needs to be filled out